swapnonil04/Mr-Frostyy/README.md

 - 👋 Hi, I’m @Mr-Frostyy
-- 👀 I’m interested in you
+- 👀 I’m interested in computers
 - 🌱 I’m currently learning AI😈
-- 📫 How to reach me ... (don't)
+- 📫 How to reach me ...